MFT Connection Profile Parameters

 s3.proxy.host

-Determines the hostname or IP of the web proxy server.
+Determines the hostname or IP address of the web proxy server.

 The Connection Profile web proxy server settings override the Configuration Management web proxy server settings (see MFT Client Configuration Parameters).